Spanish missions in Baja California

 The Spanish missions in Baja California were a large number of religious outposts established by Catholic religious orders, the Jesuits, the Franciscans and the Dominicans, between 1683 and 1834.
 The missionary goal was to spread the Christian doctrine among the Indigenous peoples living on the Baja California peninsula.
 The missions gave Spain a valuable toehold in the frontier land, and would also act as a deterrent to prevent pirates from using the peninsula of Las Californias as a jumping off point for contraband trade with mainland New Spain.
 Missionaries introduced European livestock, fruits, vegetables, and industry into the region.
 Indigenous peoples were severely impacted by the introduction of European diseases such as smallpox and measles; furthermore, the expulsion of the Jesuits from the Spanish Empire in 1767 ripped the social fabric of the peninsula, although Franciscans were sent to replace them.
 In 1769, the Franciscans moved to Upper California, leaving Dominicans in charge of Baja California.
-By 1800 indigenous numbers were a fraction of what they had been before the arrival of the Spanish, yet even today many people living in Baja California are of indigenous heritage.
+By 1800, indigenous numbers were a fraction of what they had been before the arrival of the Spanish, yet even today many people living in Baja California are of indigenous heritage.

-All missions in Mexico were secularized by the Mexican secularization act of 1833 by 1834 and the last of the missionaries departed in 1840.
+By 1834, all missions in Mexico had been secularized by the Mexican secularization act of 1833, and the last of the missionaries departed in 1840.
 Under secularization, native mission congregations lost their communal rights to the lands which they had farmed since baptism.
 Some of the mission churches survive and are still in use.

+In 1840 the Roman Catholic Diocese of California was founded but, after the U.S. conquest of "Northern" California and the Guadalupe Hidalgo Treaty (1848), the missions in Baja California were put under the apostolic administration of the Archdiocese of Mexico City (officially in 1853 but de facto since 1849, they became a vicariate administrated by an auxiliary bishop in 1855).
+A new Apostolic Vicariate was founded in 1874 for Baja California (predecessor of the current Archdiocese of Tijuana).